getlantern/lantern-sdk/README.md

 - onSuccess: Callback function invoked after starting the local proxy.
 Returns a ProxyInfo object containing the addresses of the local HTTP and SOCKS proxies.
 - onFailure: Callback function providing an error message when the local proxy fails to start.

-Below is an example of how you would integrate the SDK on Android.

 4. Monitor connection

-## Add the Lantern SDK to your app
+## Add the Lantern SDK to your Android app

 1. In your module (app-level) Gradle file, add the dependency for the Lantern library for Android: